biophiliumMENU

 Science:

-Artists will learn about the lives and ecology of wild birds directly from ornitholigists and conservationists.
+Artists will learn about the lives and ecology of wild birds directly from ornithologists and conservationists.
 The program features daily live video lectures with international ornithological researchers on a range of bird related topics.
-Artists will have oportunities to ask questions, make conversation and connect with people working on cutting edge ornithology projects around the world.
-We will focus on bird inteligence, communication, migration and ecology among other topics.
+Artists will have opportunities to ask questions, make conversation and connect with people working on cutting edge ornithology projects around the world.
+We will focus on bird intelligence, communication, migration and ecology among other topics.

 Artists: